 Paid Family Leave Insurance (PFL) benefits, also known as Family Temporary Disability Insurance.
 Payments received from the PFL Program are reported on federal Form 1099-G, Certain Government Payments.
 Enter on line 7, column B the amount of PFL payments shown in column A. For more information, get FTB Pub.
 1001.

 To enter the PFL benefits from Form 1099-G:

-Note, the above information pertains to benefits that would not be taxable on the California return.
+Note.
+The previous information pertains to benefits that would not be taxable on the California return.
 Please understand, if your employer pays the contributions under a voluntary plan, some or all of the benefits may be taxable on the California return.
-This may be the case if the benefits were reported to you on a Form W-2, rather than a Form 1099-G. Contact your employer for additional information.
+This may be the case if the benefits were reported to you on a Form W-2 Wage and Tax Statement, rather than a Form 1099-G. Contact your employer for additional information.